smartrecruiters/docker-bakery-example/README.md

 - download the `docker-bakery` binaries
 - prepare a `config.json` file (mainly focus on the build and push commands + properties used in templates)
 - prepare `Dockerfile.template` files for the images that need to be manages by a `docker-bakery`
 - prepare `Makefiles` if you are aiming for convenient usage.
 This step is optional but if will greatly simplify usage as it will take care of passing paths to config and dockerfiles for you.
+- invoke `make build-major-all` starting with the base image in the hierarchy
+- invoke `make push-major-all` starting with the base image in the hierarchy